thesteady/supportme/README.md

 #SupportMe!
----

 Your one stop spot for customer service.
+This project allows website owners to add our chat widget to their site.
+Customers can then chat with support without leaving the home page!
+On the support side, we allow the user to chat with up to six customers at a time.

 A gSchool project by goats. :goat:

 goats = [Laura Steadman, Jorge Tellez, John Maddux]

+---

 ###Installation